This page is under construction. Thanks for your patience!

 The Week

 Our communal worship is organized by the week, with Sundays taking precedence in our celebrations.
 The liturgical seasons of the year are determined by weeks, too.
-For example, Advent begins 4 Sundays before Christmas Day, and Lent begins 7 Wednesdays before Easter Sunday.
+For example, Advent begins four Sundays before Christmas Day, and Lent begins seven Wednesdays before Easter Sunday.

 The Month